P4nD3m1CB0Y0xD/p4nd3m1cb0y0xd.github.io/_pages/about.markdown

 author_profile: true
 ---

-This is a blog about cybersecurity topics
+This is a blog about cybersecurity topics.

 I'm just a nerd who loves to understand how software works.